jameshood118/Color-Swatches/README.md

-i made some colors swatches for websites I liked. inused kuler.adobe.com for these if i recall
+i made some colors swatches for websites I liked i used kuler.adobe.com for these if i recall